-What does the deputy clerk do?
+What does the Deputy Clerk do?

-The Clerk of the Senate.
+Deputy Clerk in the Senate.

 Paul Furness/DPS Auspic